 The first phase of nutrient timing occurs during or before your workout, where you intake carbohydrates and proteins to fuel the body.
 Energy will then be released by your muscles and used to sustain and support your exercises.
 The phase aims to increase nutrient delivery to the muscles to build glycogen and prevent protein loss.

-Muscle glycogen is the primary fuel for your body.
+Muscle glycogen is the primary fuel for your body during high intensity exercise.
 You have to keep your glycogen stores high or risk muscle fatigue and reduced force production, leading to low body mass.

 Nutrient timing comes in when you feed primarily on carbs and protein to prevent depletion of muscle glycogen stores, extending endurance.
 The food will also help you maintain healthy blood glucose levels, which delays fatigue.
 Moreover, it includes feeding on specific amino acids and vitamins that help with muscular endurance and support the catabolic phase.

 Because the energy phase involves a decrease of glycogen stores through aerobic and anaerobic exercises, plus the catabolic responses from several hormonal and physiological changes in the body, protein intake with carbohydrate supplementation is crucial.